Licht16ASCE/Site-Esis-v2/README.md

 # Site-Esis
-# this web site is not responsive thank you for the comprhension
+# this web site is not responsive thank you for the comprehension